FAQ PDF Print E-mail

 1. Will using a Vegistroke alternative fuel system affect my warranty?

 This is not a straight forward answer.
 According to provisions of the Magnusson/Moss warranty act of 1975 it is the dealerships responsibility to prove that the modification directly caused or affected the failure.
 Some dealers are more modification friendly than others.
 So what does that mean?
 Your results will vary.
-The Vegistroke system does not go through any of the stock fuel system other than the injectors meaning that if your turbo fails, your warranty is still likely intact, or if an oil seal fails, or a connecting rod breaks, you SHOULD be covered.
+The Vegistroke system does not go through any of the stock fuel system other than the injectors meaning that if your turbo fails, your warranty is still likely intact, or if an oil seal fails, or a connecting rod breaks, you should be covered.
 But ultimately it is up to the dealer

 2. Is there any power loss?

-No. Not when done correctly.
+No, not when done correctly.
 Albeit there is a lower BTU content in general in bio fuel that translates to a slight mileage loss, not power loss.
 We have tested the system on stock and highly modified vehicles on a chassis dyno and at the racetrack and there was no change in power or real world track times.
 This includes towing as well.
 The system has been tested in towing situations up to and exceeding max GCVW in hot weather and cold weather, on diesel and SVO.

 3. What kind of mileage can I expect?